FormidableLabs/victory/docs/src/content/docs/victory-brush-container.md

 `type: function`

-The optional `onBrushCleared` prop accepts an function to be called when tha active brush area is cleared.
+The optional `onBrushCleared` prop accepts a function to be called when the active brush area is cleared.
 The function accepts the parameters of `domain` (the updated domain), and `props` (the props used by `VictoryBrushContainer`).

 _example:_ `onBrushCleared={(domain, props) => handleBrushCleared(domain, props)}`